TaraT1/DevNotes/vault/js.react.md

 const {img: image, name} = person // : renames img to image
 ```

-### Map Component
+### Map Component in App
 Using dir structure:
 - Component.jsx - holds structure, props, attrs,
 - App.jsx holds pointers to where data is on page.
-External data can be accessed via .map()
+Import components and external data.
+Data can be accessed via .map()
 - dataFile.js - holds specific detailed data e.g. data for each entry
 ```javascript
 //Component.jsx